rolling stones buffalo 1978 COVERFlashback

 Fireworks and Guitars: The Stones Light Up Buffalo

-It was July 4, 1978—America’s Independence Day—and the perfect backdrop for The Rolling Stones to bring their raw, swaggering energy to Rich Stadium in Buffalo, NY.
+It was July 4, 1978—America’s Independence Day—and the perfect backdrop for The Rolling Stones to bring their raw, swaggering energy to Rich Stadium in Buffalo, New York.
 This wasn’t just another tour stop—it was part of the band’s no-frills, high-octane 1978 U.S. tour, a run defined by stripped-down production and full-throttle performances.
 With Mick Jagger strutting across the stage in football pants and Ron Wood freshly cemented as an official Stone, the band tore through a set that was more about grit than glamour.

-A No-Frills Tour With Maximum Impact
+A No-Frills Tour with Maximum Impact

 The 1978 tour marked a major shift—gone were the elaborate props and costumes of earlier years.
 Instead, the Stones let the music do the talking, and Buffalo got the message loud and clear.
 Keith Richards, cool and ragged as ever, slashed through riffs with punkish precision, while Charlie Watts held it all together with effortless cool.